labomics/MetaLogo/docs/Web server.md

 ![server_top](../pngs/server_top.PNG)

-Just as the top menu indciated, you could visit the tutorial, python packages, Journal paper, our Lab website and email us from the top menu.
+Just as the top menu indicated, you could visit the tutorial, python packages, Journal paper, our Lab website and email us from the top menu.

 ## Step1.
 Input Panel